4. The Functional class

 (Source)

-There is another way of using the Model
+There is another way of using the Model class besides subclassing it, which

 is the functional API.
 It connects the layers to each other to form a directed